 Available bathymetry data included acoustic Doppler data from 2015 and manual surveys from 2016, 2021, and 2022.
-The lake edge was defined by a combination of these data and manual digitization of the lake boundary from aerial photography taken in 1984 and 2014-2017.
+The lake edge was defined by a combination of these data and heads-up digitization of aerial photography taken in 1984 and 2014-2017.
 From these sources, a bathymetric DEM was created.
 This was then merged with the watershed DEM to generate the final topobathymetric data used for this study, shown in Figure 11.
 The boundary between the watershed DEM and the bathymetry DEM is also shown.

 Figure 11.
-Topobathymetric DEM for Lake Prevatt watershed (ft NAVD88)
+Topobathymetric DEM for Lake Prevatt watershed